hausdorff/davidbalbert.github.com/_posts/2013-08-19-adding-haskells-where-to-ocaml.md

 ## Using it in real projects!

-In the makefile, you can see that I compile the souce with the command `ocamlc -pp "camlp4o pa_extend.cmo q_MLast.cmo" -I +camlp4 -c where.ml`.
+In the [Makefile](https://github.com/hausdorff/ocaml-where/blob/master/Makefile), you can see that I compile the souce with the command `ocamlc -pp "camlp4o pa_extend.cmo q_MLast.cmo" -I +camlp4 -c where.ml`.

 This results in `where.cmo`.